Determining Financial Need

 How to Apply for Need-Based Aid

-Early Decision I and Early Action applicants who complete their financial aid applications by early December should receive an aid notification starting December 15.
+Early Decision I Admission applicants who complete their financial aid applications by early December should receive an aid notification starting December 15.

 Regular Decision Admission applicants who complete their financial aid applications by January 1 should receive an aid notification in early April, approximately three to four weeks before the May 1 enrollment decision date.